pjechris/AnnotationInject/README.md

 Sourcery is not yet able to find those types.
 As such they are seen as non existent.
 Workaround: Define the surrounded type inside a Provider and give it foundation types.

+_**Pods/Sourcery/bin/Sourcery.app/Contents/MacOS/Sourcery: No such file or directory**_

+You're probably using Sourcery as a Cocoapods dependency which unfortunately doesn't always work well.
+Workaround: Install Sourcery using Homebrew then add to the build step `SOURCERY_BINPATH=sourcery` as environment variable.

 ## License
 This project is released under the MIT License.
 Please see the LICENSE file for details.